dbills777/derricksblog/src/pages/blog/2021-01-30-blog-post-advanced-git-blog-post.md

 * What is git reset?
 * * What is the difference between hard, mixed and soft?
 * What is git checkout?

+  Checkout is used to move the HEAD  of your project to a new branch or even a specific commit.
 * What is git revert?
 * In what ways are these commands the same and what ways are they different?
 * When would you use reset, checkout, or revert?
 Why?